 It is through those lenses that I tend to think about economics and human interaction.

 I blog about economics and many of the issues mentioned above on a regular basis.
 Access the blog here.

 My ResearchGate profile

 Oraclum Intelligence Systems Ltd is a Cambridge based company specialized in election forecasting, big data analysis, data visualization, and market research.

-Read the Oraclum blog on the latest predictions for the UK Brexit referendum.
+Read the Oraclum blog on the latest predictions and post-election analysis of the 2016 US elections.